 The Company is focused on income generation, capital preservation, and providing risk-adjusted rates of return.
 The Company attempts to achieve its investment objective through investment in preferred equity, debt and subordinated debt, structured notes and securities, convertible securities, regulatory capital securities and common equity issued or structured by banks and financial institutions including community banks, larger regional, national and money center banks domiciled in the United States and foreign and global money center banks. ("banking-related securities").
 The Company makes investments that will generally be expected to pay the Company dividends and interest on a current basis and generate capital gains over time.
-The Company may seek to enhance the Company's returns through the use of warrants, options and other equity conversion features.
-The Company has a policy to invest, under normal circumstances, at least 80% of the value of its net assets plus the amount of any borrowings for investment purposes in such banking-related securities.
+The Company may seek to enhance the Company has a policy to invest, under normal circumstances, at least 80% of the value of its net assets plus the amount of any borrowings for investment purposes in such banking-related securities.